How to make a butterfly house: a step by step guide

 Make sure children are fully supervised and power tools are operated by an adult.

 How to make a butterfly house

-Using a tape measure carefully draw out the pieces of the butterfly house onto the wood and cut them out using a saw. make sure to smooth down the edges with the sandpaper.
+- Using a tape measure, carefully draw out the pieces of the butterfly house onto the wood and cut them out using a saw.
+Make sure you smooth down the edges with the sandpaper.

-Find a suitable branch or piece of bark to fix inside the house for the butterflies to land on.
-Fix it in place with some screws.
+- Find a suitable branch or piece of bark to fix inside the house for the butterflies to land on.
+Fix it to the back or side panels with some screws.

 How to attract butterflies to your butterfly house

 Place your butterfly house in a sunny but sheltered spot so that it is protected from the wind.
 It should be around four to six feet above the ground and near nectar-rich flowers which will act as a good food source for visiting butterflies.